 - Three Minute Thesis - For research students, present your research verbally in three minutes

-- Impact in 60 Seconds - Present your research in a 60-second video
+- Impact in 60 Seconds - For resarch students, present your research in a 60-second video

 - I'm a Scientist Get Me Out of Here! - Connect with school pupils via online Q&As through this fun project and competition, apply online.
 For scientists and psychologists.